 That’s essentially what the “My Next D&D Character Is…” thought-bombs are over on twitter.
 They are the embrace that these unconventional Dungeons & Dragons concepts are as valid as the the mercenary, the head of the local thieves guild, the student-wizard, the acolyte-cleric.
 Normal people get caught up in grand stories.
 Your adventuring party and character creation should embrace that.

 Throw off the yoke of convention and make the story that you want to tell.
 Make the character that embraces some small aspect of you, your friends, or just that person down the street – amplify that and create.
 All stories are valid.
 Everyone can become a hero.

-For the most part, when creating these types of characters I start with the Folk Hero Background (the Guild Artisan is #2), and then remove all of the skills, languages, and tools.
+For the most part, when creating these types of characters with no homebrew rules I start with the Folk Hero Background (the Guild Artisan is #2), and then remove all of the skills, languages, and tools.
 The mechanics are then built around the profession.
 Use the tool that makes sense, add two skills that fit the closest to the concept, and then add a language or another tool to round out the idea.